OpenFn/docs/docs/manage-projects/oauth.md

 The scheduled deletion date is set by a grace period configured by your instance administrator.
 On the [OpenFn hosted instance](https://app.openfn.org/), it will be permanently deleted after 7 days.

+### More on Managing Credentials
+Go to the docs on [managing user credentials](../manage-users/user-credentials.md) to learn more about credential management for the applications you are integrating with on OpenFn.